umgc-cmsc-495-group-1/image-sharing-app/README.md

 ### `npm fix-lint-errors`

 Running this will run the following command from the available scripts `eslint . --fix`.
 By running this command you are checking your code for errors based on the linter I have set up.
-This is to help improve the code base and prevent any issues being pushed to the master branch.
+This is to help improve the code-base and prevent any issues being pushed to the master branch.

 ### `npm stage`